jcdavenport/sentiment_analysis/README.md

  interact with the Twitter API will be generated.

  These credentials (4 total, labeled as the variables below) will need to be placed into a file called config.py.
-So create a new file in the project root directory called "config.py".
+So create a new file in the project root directory called "config.py" i.e.:
   ```
 sentiment_analysis/
+    |---.misc/
+    |---analyze/
     |---data/
-    |---misc/
+    |    |---negative/
+    |    └---positive/
+    |
     |---prep/
     |    |---cleaner.py
     |    |---preprocess.py